Hiking to Artist Point, Mt. Baker

 Share with your friends:

-Artist Point is one of the best viewpoints in all of Washington State.
+Artist Point at Mt.
+Baker is one of the best viewpoints in all of Washington State.
 It offers gorgeous views of mountains, lakes, foliage, and wildlife.
 Tucked away, just outside the Mt.
 Baker ski area, this scenic stopping point has been a hotspot for hikers and snowshoers for years.
 There are plenty of options for hikers to choose from as there are numerous trails branching off from the Artist Point trailhead.
 So whether you’re looking for an easy stroll or a challenging climb you’re sure to find something you’ll like on Mt.
-Baker’s Artist Point Hike
+Baker’s Artist Point hike.

-One unique aspect of Artist Point is everything changes based on the time of year.
+One unique aspect of Mt.
+Baker's Artist Point is everything changes based on the time of year.
 During the Winter, the trailhead becomes inaccessible to cars and requires a trek in, which is why it has become so popular with snowshoers.
 During these times, the nearest place to start your hike up will usually be Heather Meadows Visitor Center.
 In the Summer, it’s much easier to access with a parking lot connected to the trailhead.
 To make it easy for you, we’re breaking this into two much more detailed sections covering what to do during the Winter and Summer.
-Keep reading to discover you’re next Mt.
+Keep reading to discover your next Mt.
 Baker adventure.

 On your way up, you are treated to panoramic views of Mount Herman and the Mazama Dome.
 Don’t let the postcard-Esque scenery keep you too distracted from the trail, though.
 You’ll soon realize you are getting up close and personal with multiple lakes that are totally iced over.
 If you’re lucky, you might even see some wildlife living in the area.